 - PCSK9 inhibitors

-With medication and a healthy lifestyle, most people can achieve cholesterol control.
+With medication and a healthy lifestyle, most people can successfully manage their cholesterol.

 In addition to statins or other cholesterol-lowering medications, you may be able to improve your lipid profile with some of the following lifestyle changes:

 - Follow your doctor’s recommendations for regular blood work and pay attention to your lipid levels.
-These can change significantly from one year to another.
+Your lab results can change significantly from one year to another.
 Adopting a heart-healthy diet with regular physical activity, limiting alcohol, not smoking, and taking your medications as prescribed can help improve your cholesterol and triglycerides and lower your risk for heart disease.